About the Resort

-Mennabroom is a historic country estate consisting of a 14th-century Grade II listed farmhouse and three charming holiday cottages which have been converted from traditional stone outbuildings.
-Lying on the southern edge of Bodmin Moor in 40 acres of grounds, this is the perfect rural retreat for those seeking a relaxing getaway.
+Mennabroom is a historic country estate consisting of a 13th-century Grade II listed farmhouse and three charming holiday cottages which have been converted from traditional stone outbuildings.
+Lying on the southern edge of Bodmin Moor in 15 acres of grounds, this is the perfect rural retreat for those seeking a relaxing getaway in this stunning area of south-east Cornwall.

 The child and dog friendly accommodation is a perfect blend of rustic hospitality and modern convenience where you’re sure to feel welcome.
-Delicious homemade dinners can be pre-booked, as well as bed and breakfast being available for those who book a stay in the farmhouse or those staying in the cottages for a minimum of 2 nights.
-The 40-acre grounds are free for guests to explore, and the estate is close to a number of excellent walking trails.
+The 15-acre grounds are free for guests to explore, and the estate is close to a number of excellent walking trails.
 Despite the secluded setting, Mennabroom is also an ideal home base for exploring Cornwall and Devon, with easy access to the A30 and A38.

 Things to Try